 Day 3 – Provesende – village of baroque and neoclassic manor houses

-Today’s hike connects Provesende to Pinhão along a medieval road that will take you down the hillsides to the riverside, always accompanied by the admirable work of Man who built the terraces, stone by stone.
-Pinhão, considered to be the geographic centre of the Douro Winemaking Region, is the regional headquarters for many of the best-known Port and Douro winemaking firms.
+Today’s hike connects Provesende to Pinhão along a medieval road that will take you down the hillsides to the riverside, always accompanied by the admirable work of man who built the terraces, stone by stone.
+Pinhão, considered to be the geographic centre of the Douro Wine Region, is the regional headquarters for many of the best-known Port and Douro winemaking estates.
 Located between the Douro and the Pinhão rivers, it is one of the most picturesque villages in Portugal.
 The train station, built at the end of the 19th century and decorated with beautiful hand painted tiles describing life in the region, is especially worthy of a visit.
 You will have the option of a visit and tasting of the exceptional wines produced at one of the fascinating wineries.

-From Pinhão, take a ride on a typical rabelo boat, identical to the craft that for centuries carried the young Port Wine down the Douro River to the warehouses in Vila Nova de Gaia, across from Porto.
+From Pinhão, take a ride on a typical Rabelo boat, identical to the craft that for centuries carried the young Port wine down the Douro river to the warehouses in Vila Nova de Gaia, across from Porto.
 After you disembark, you will be transferred to your final destination of the day, Lalim.
 This is a chance to bask in the peace and quiet of this rural town and to renew your energies for what is waiting for you!

 Day 5 – Lalim – mountain villages of demons and ancestral traditions